world peace chicken enchiladas verdes

 20-24 small flour tortillas

-16 oz. jar Frontera Grill tomatilla salsa, (or any green salsa)
+16 oz. jar Frontera Grill tomatillo salsa, (or any green salsa)

 chopped fresh tomatoes